 The script editor is designed to allow you to quickly write test scripts from within the web app.

-We believe most users will quickly graduate to using k6 as a CLI locally together with their IDE of choice.
-However, organizational security rules vary from organization to organization and some may not be able to install applications without a review from their security team.
-The script editor allows you to utilize just about all features of k6 right within the web app.
+While most users might switch to using k6 as a CLI locally together with their IDE of choice, organizational security rules vary from organization to organization and some users may not be able to install applications without a review from their security team.
+Fortunately, the script editor allows you to utilize just about all features of k6 right within the web app.

 Limitations of the script editor

 The script editor has access to all built-in k6 modules and remote modules available via the web.
-If you need to import a custom library or file for parameterization, you must trigger your test using the CLI.
+If you need to import a custom library or file for parameterization, you must trigger your test using the CLI instead.

 Usage of the script editor is straight forward and you can use it like any other editor.
 Note some of the built in functionality to aide you in scripting